Naturally Active for Life Victoria County Participates in World Oceans Day and The Great Trail Event June 11, 2017

 Cape Breton Region

-NS Trails recently hired a Cape Breton Trans Canada Trail Engagement Officer.
+NS Trails hired a Cape Breton Trans Canada Trail Engagement Officer

 Excerpt from October 10, 2014 news release: